zjunlp/SPEECH/README.md

 The OntoEvent-Doc dataset is stored in json format.

-🍒Each *document* (specialized with a *doc_id*, e.g., 95dd35ce7dd6d377c963447eef47c66c) in OntoEvent-Doc datasets contains a list of "events" and a dictionary of "relations", where the data format is as below:
+🍒 Each *document* (specialized with a *doc_id*, e.g., 95dd35ce7dd6d377c963447eef47c66c) in OntoEvent-Doc datasets contains a list of "events" and a dictionary of "relations", where the data format is as below:

 ```
 [a doc_id]: